themosis/documentation/models.md

 ?>
 ```
-In order to use your model class, you must add it to the `models.config.php` file located in the `app/config` directory of the `themosis-theme` theme.
+In order to use your model class, you must add it to the `loading.config.php` file located in the `app/config` directory of the `themosis-theme` theme.
 The config file is used to auto-load the model classes using a class mapping.
 Add your model like so:

 ```php
 // Key is the class name and the value is the path to the class file.
 'PostModel'		=> themosis_path('app').'models'.DS.'PostModel.php'
 ```

 The function `themosis_path('app')` returns the `app` folder path.
-More information about the `themosis_path` function in the [Helpers guide](https://github.com/themosis/documentation/blob/master/helpers.md).
+More information about the `themosis_path` function in the [Helpers guide](http://framework.themosis.com/docs/helpers/).

 Then we can retrieve all the `posts` for our view like so: